 The Copper Harbor Mountain Bike Trails were designated as an International Mountain Bicycling Association (IMBA) Silver Level “Ride Center” in October of 2012.
-Now just behind Park City, UT and on the same level as Sun Valley, ID, Oak Ridge, OR and Tauppo, New Zealand, the Copper Harbor Trails are ranked as one of the top 5 trail systems in the world!
-Points were scored based on our variety and quality of gateway, cross-country, flow and gravity trails, in addition to the village being considered as mountain biker friendly with its resorts, motels, campgrounds, restaurants, bike shop and a brew pub all easily accessible to/from the trails.
+Ranked among the top five trail systems in the world at that time just behind Park City, UT and on the same level as Sun Valley, ID, Oak Ridge, OR and Tauppo, New Zealand, the Copper Harbor Trails are now among the top 20 with the addition of more “Ride Centers” since that time.
+Points were scored based on Copper Harbor’s variety and quality of gateway, cross-country, flow and gravity trails, in addition to the village being considered as mountain biker friendly with its resorts, motels, campgrounds, restaurants, bike shop and a brew pub all easily accessible to/from the trails.

 The Copper Harbor Mountain Bike Trails offer some of the most unique terrain and challenging trails in the Country.
 Working diligently on the grassroots level, the Copper Harbor Trails Club (CHTC), a 501c3 non-profit organization, has been building a network of designated human-powered trails, while working to promote the area as a mountain bike destination since the late 1990’s.
 A cooperative effort between the CHTC and neighboring land owners have resulted in a network of 38+ miles of world-class single track trails, with more being built each season.